NuGet/Home/proposed/2021/NuGetConsumePDBInPackageReference.md

     }
   },
 ```

 #### Project reference:
-For example, one project has a project reference of ProjectA.
+For example, one project has a project reference to ProjectA.
 Supppose in folder ./ProjectA/lib/net5.0, there are PackageA.pdb, PackageA.xml file besides ProjectA.dll.
-There will be no change in targets section in assets file for project reference:
+Since the [ResolveAssemblyReference](https://github.com/dotnet/msbuild/blob/main/src/Tasks/AssemblyDependency/ResolveAssemblyReference.cs#L75) task will copy the related files, there will be no change in the assets file for project references.

 ```json
 {